marylesbirel/gcp-ml-walkthrough/README.md

 	npm start
 	```
 1. Open the web preview
-	- You will need to navigate your speech-client GCE instance first to accept the self signed certificate
+	- Navigate your speech-client GCE instance first to accept the self signed certificate:
+	- Go to the GCE Instance page and open up External IP
+	- Refresh web preview page

 ## Sources